 Midwives and other practitioners who work according to the Midwives Model of Care tend to avoid unnecessary intervention, which is another facet of preventing complications.
 Consumer Reports has recently done a nice job of summing up some of the biggest interventions that are high risk as well as high cost for mothers and babies.
 In short, interventions introduce additional risk.
 Sometimes that risk is warranted, as in the case of a mother or baby in distress, but many times that additional risk could be avoided.

-Management: Home birth providers are trained in dealing with the typical complications that could happen during birth, including handling of hemorrhage, resolution of shoulder dystocia, suturing perineal tears, and performing newborn resuscitation.
+Management: Home birth providers are trained in dealing with the typical complications that could happen during birth, including handling of hemorrhage, resolution of shoulder dystocia (baby being stuck after the birth of the head), stitching up perineal tears, and performing newborn resuscitation.
 Typically, midwives carry an array of supplies to assist in the management of these possible outcomes, such as anti-hemorrhagic medications, IV supplies, resuscitation equipment, and suturing supplies.
+Check with your midwife about her personal equipment, skills and supplies.

 What happens if the cord is around the baby’s neck?
 I really like this article about this topic.
 Long story short, a cord around the neck is very common, found in about 1/3 of babies.
 Dr. Rachel Reed has done a thorough review with thoughtful analysis of this topic.
 It may be that around the neck is a safe place for the cord to be, so that it doesn’t get compressed while the head is coming through the birth canal.